-'On the scene, I don’t run away from myself and I don’t reach too far into abstraction.
-I use simple means and in such a way as to always be on equal terms with the spectator', says Ryszard Kalinowski, dancer, choreographer, the artistic director of the Lublin Dance Theatre, pedagogue and culture animator.
+'On the stage, I don’t run away from myself and I don’t reach too far into abstraction.
+I use simple means and in such a way as to always be on equal terms with the spectator', says Ryszard Kalinowski, dancer, choreographer, artistic director of the Lublin Dance Theatre, pedagogue, and culture animator.

 tancerz, choreograf, kierownik artystyczny Lubelskiego Teatru Tańca

-We paid him a visit with cameras during the final rehearsal for the autobiographical show titled Ostatnie solo K. (editor’s translation: K’s Final Solo), in which the artist sums up his artistic work.
-Ryszard Kalinowski thinks back, recreates fragments of old choreography and confronts himself from the old days on the scene.
-The show premiered during the 21st International Dance Theatre Festival in Lublin.
+We paid him a visit with cameras during the final rehearsal for his autobiographical show titled Ostatnie Solo K. (editor’s translation: K’s Final Solo), in which the artist sums up his artistic work.
+Ryszard Kalinowski looks back, recreates fragments of old choreography, and confronts himself from the past on the stage.
+The show premiered at the 21st International Dance Theatre Festival in Lublin.

-I’ve reached a certain age now, many of my peers either ended their careers or stand at the crossroads.
-These are also questions which I ask myself: how much longer can I manage, will I have enough strength?
+I’ve reached a certain age now, many of my peers have either ended their careers or stand at the crossroads of doing so.
+These are also questions which I ask myself: how much longer can I manage?
+Will I have enough strength?
 I decided to confront myself in the first solo work in my career.
-I reached for Beckett and the DC 5861494 choreography, which I created with Hanna Strzemicka.
+I reached for Beckett and the DC 5861494 choreography which I created with Hanna Strzemicka.
 It seemed to me to still be fresh and inspiring.

 Kalinowski performs his old choreography simultaneously with the original performance displayed in the background, as if he was studying his own capabilities.
-However, as Andrzej Z. Kowalczyk notes in Kurier Lubelski, he dances the same thing he danced in 2000, but not in the same way.
+However, as Andrzej Z. Kowalczyk notes in Kurier Lubelski, he dances the same performance as in 2000, but not in the same way.
 The review reads:

 Ryszard Kalinowski has always been tied to Lublin.
-In the 1990s, under Hanna Strzemicka’s supervision, he polished his dancing skills in the Lublin University’s of Technology Contemporary Dance Group.
-In 2001, a professional dance group grew out of this student initiative – Lublin Dance Theatre, which quickly became recognizable not only in Poland, but also abroad.
+In the 1990s, under Hanna Strzemicka’s supervision, he polished his dancing skills in the Lublin University of Technology’s Contemporary Dance Group.
+In 2001, a professional dance group grew out of this student initiative – Lublin Dance Theatre, which quickly became recognisable not only in Poland but also abroad.
 Since 2006, Kalinowski has been its artistic director.

-Kalinowski is the author of acclaimed choreographies, such as Towards the Good Silence, awarded at the Łódź Theatre Meetings and Bellissimo, a spectacle which won the 2nd prize at the international competition Das Beste Deutsche Tanzsolo in Leipzig.
-He also created the pieces Again, and once again, 48/4 and NN.Wacławowi Niżyńskiemu.
+Kalinowski is the author of acclaimed choreographies, such as Towards the Good Silence, awarded at the Łódź Theatre Meetings and Bellissimo, a performance which won the 2nd prize at the international Das Beste Deutsche Tanzsolo competition in Leipzig.
+He also created the pieces Again, and Once Again, 48/4, and NN.Wacławowi Niżyńskiemu.

 Critics have always emphasised Kalinowski’s physical capabilities, strength and his pursuit of minimalism.
-As a choreographer, he often drops scenography and uses sound and lights sparingly.
-He underlines that what he seeks in dance and on the scene is first and foremost physicality and organicism.
+As a choreographer, he often avoids scenography and uses sound and lights sparingly.
+He underlines that what he seeks in dance and on the stage is first and foremost physicality and organicism.
 As the dancer himself says:

-Together with the Lublin Dance Theatre group, the artist performed on not only Polish, but also on international stages, among them venues in the United States, Switzerland, France, Russia, Spain, Germany, Tunisia, Netherlands, Belarus and Ukraine.
+Together with the Lublin Dance Theatre group, the artist has performed on not only Polish but also international stages, including at venues in the United States, Switzerland, France, Russia, Spain, Germany, Tunisia, Netherlands, Belarus, and Ukraine.
 In Lublin, he presented many of the most interesting dancers, for example the famed Kibbutz Contemporary Dance Company, Batsheva Dance Company and the Netherlands Theatre.
-For almost 20 years, Kalinowski co-organized the International Dance Theatre Festival – one of Poland’s most important cultural events.
+For almost 20 years, Kalinowski co-organised the International Dance Theatre Festival – one of Poland’s most important cultural events.
 He acknowledges that it is a career dream come true.
 Kalinowski says:

 One year ago, we began to dream about presenting great groups and we succeeded!
 The most important thing for us is quality, and the viewers validate it with their presence.
 The East is of great significance to us, we notice how dance develops in Ukraine or Belarus.
 Their works are different and really mean something, they tell us something important.
 We want to support such initiatives, somehow they are close to our hearts!
 I’ve been working at this festival for over twenty years.
 I see how it evolves and how much it’s needed and worthwhile.
 I have this feeling that I’m at the right moment and in the right place now.
 In this sense, it’s an accomplishment, one which is still ongoing.